tmorin/plantuml-libs/distribution/eip-1/MessagingSystems/PipesAndFilters.md

 include('eip-1/MessagingSystems/PipesAndFilters')

-' renders the element PipesAndFilters('PipesAndFilters', 'Pipes And Filters', 'an optional tech label')
+' renders the element PipesAndFilters('PipesAndFilters', 'Pipes And Filters', 'an optional tech label', 'an optional description')
 @enduml
 ```